kimdiep03/creativecoding_blog/posts/week-1.md

 </div> -->
 ![process](/240306_first_post/img11.png)

-<p>Then, I have this gradient color by changing the color from this to that in 4 divided parts.
+<p>6.
+Then, I have this gradient color by changing the color from this to that in 4 divided parts.
 Then, I followed the tutorial to put the gradient into class in another file, and from that put it into blocks and call the gradient blocks in sketch.js later...</p>

 <!-- <div align="center">
   <img src="/static/240306_first_post/Screenshot 2024-03-12 at 7.13.36 PM.png" alt="pic8">